Hunting Rattlers as 1930s Employment

 Today I pass along a story about an adventurous boy created quite a pile of money hunting rattlesnakes in the 1930s depression.
 That is until his Mom found out!

-I heard this told from an old-timer, we'll call him Henry, born and raised in the Denver Metro Area, CO, USA.
+I heard this told from an old-timer, we'll call him Jack, born and raised in the Denver Metro Area, CO, USA.
 I believe he was born about 1928 and sadly passed on in about 1996.
 I don't doubt that some of his stories were augmented for entertainment, but many of the tales he told were so interesting I choose to document them for posterity.

 A Look at the Times and his Rearing